auth0/docs/articles/connections/database/password-change.md

 :::panel-warning Notice
 If you are using Lock version 8, the user will be asked, immediately after clicking the **Don't remember your password?** link on the Lock screen, to provide their email address and their new password.
 The user would then confirm this action via email.

 However, this flow is not considered safe.
 We recommend that you upgrade to Lock 9 or later to utilize a more secure flow.
-To learn more about migrating Lock, see [Vulnerable Password Flow](/migrations/past-migrations#vulnerable-password-flow).
+To learn more about migrating to Lock, see [Vulnerable Password Flow](/migrations/past-migrations#vulnerable-password-flow).
 :::

-The user will receive an email containing a link to reset the password and the flow continues exactly as if the [Authentication API method](#using-the-authentication-api) was used.
+The user will receive an email containing a link to reset the password, and the flow continues exactly as if the [Authentication API method](#using-the-authentication-api) was used.

-## Directly setting the new password
+## Directly set the new password

 There are two ways of directly setting a new password for the user:

 + [**Management API**](#using-the-management-api): Send a `PATCH` call to the Management API to update the user's password manually.
 + [**Dashboard**](#manually-set-users-passwords-using-the-dashboard): Use the [Users](${manage_url}/#/users) section of the Dashboard to manually change the user's password.

-### Using the Management API
+### Use the Management API

 If you want to implement your own password reset flow, you can directly change a user's password from a server request to the Management API.
-To reset a user's password using the Management API make a `PATCH` call to the [Update a User endpoint](/api/management/v2#!/Users/patch_users_by_id).
+To reset a user's password using the Management API, make a `PATCH` call to the [Update a User endpoint](/api/management/v2#!/Users/patch_users_by_id).

 ::: warning
 Users will not receive notification that their password has been manually changed.